“Open in spirit, deep in faith, rich in worship, active in service”

 Lessons and Carols is always a special service as we celebrate our salvation history in scripture and song.
-Lessons and Carols will be for two morning services on December 4, 2016.
+Lessons and Carols will be for two morning services in December.

 Rehearsals are Thursday evenings from 7:00 p.m. to 8:30 p.m.
 Wine and popcorn in the kitchen follow each rehearsal.

 There are two handbell choirs at Chapel of Our Saviour: a Wednesday group which plays five + octaves of bells and chimes; and a Thursday group which plays three octave of bells and chimes We play in church about once every two months.
 Annually all of us attend the February city-wide Handbell Festival, this year on February 18, 2017, which features over 300 ringers and brass.
 In May we give an outreach concert.

 We are blessed to have five octaves of Malmark handbells and a double set of three octaves; we also have four octaves of Malmark chimes.
 Using the double set, we are able to have beginning ringers ring next to experienced ringers.